-The following table is intended to assist you in understanding the various costs and expenses that an investor in our common stock or warrants will bear directly or indirectly.
+The following table is intended to assist you in understanding the various costs and expenses that an investor in our common stock will bear directly or indirectly.
 However, we caution you that some of the percentages indicated in the table below are estimates and may vary.
 Except where the context suggests otherwise, whenever this prospectus contains a reference to fees or expenses paid by "you" or "us" or that "we" will pay fees or expenses, stockholders will indirectly bear such fees or expenses as investors in Hercules Technology Growth Capital.

 Stockholder Transaction Expenses (as a percentage of the public offering price):

-Offering expenses borne by us $0.1\%^{(1)}$
+Offering expenses borne by us 0.1%(1)

-Dividend reinvestment plan fees % (2)
+Dividend reinvestment plan fees

 Total stockholder transaction expenses (as a percentage of the public offering price) 0.1%

 Annual Expenses (as a percentage of net assets attributable to common stock); (3)(4)

 Operating expenses $7.9\%^{(5)(6)}$

-Interest payments on borrowed funds 2.3%(7)
+Interest payments on borrowed funds 2.3% (7)

-Fees paid in connection with borrowed funds $1.4\%^{(8)}$
+Fees paid in connection with borrowed funds 1.4%(8)

-Total annual expenses 11.6%(9)
+Total annual expenses 11.6 % (9)

-- The percentage reflects estimated offering expenses of approximately \$100,000. - The expenses associated with the administration of our dividend reinvestment plan are included in "Operating expenses."
+- (1) The percentage reflects estimated offering expenses of approximately \$100,000. - (2) The expenses associated with the administration of our dividend reinvestment plan are included in "Operating expenses."
 We pay all brokerage commissions incurred with respect to open market purchases, if any, made by the administrator under the plan.
-For more details about the plan, see "Dividend Reinvestment Plan." - administrator under the plan.
-For inforce questions about the plan, see "Divident Keinvestinen Fran."

-"Average net assets attributable to common stock equals weighted average net assets for fiscal 2005, which was approximately \$79 million.

-Net assets attributable to common stock was approximately \$114 million at December 31, 2005.
-Total annual expenses for fiscal 2005 as a percentage of net assets attributable to common stock as of December 31, 2005. - "Operating expenses" represent our annual operating expenses for fiscal 2005. - We do not have an investment adviser and are internally managed by our executive officers under the supervision of our Board of Directors.
-As a result, we do not pay investment advisory fees, but instead we pay the operating costs associated with employing investment management professionals. - "Interest payments on borrowed funds" represents interest payments on borrowed funds in fiscal 2005.
-The Company did not borrow funds until April 12, 2005 and therefore did not make interest payments prior to that date.
-"Fees paid in connection with borrowed funds" represents fees paid in connection with borrowed funds in fiscal 2005.
-The Company did not borrow funds until April 12, 2005 and therefore did not incur fees in connection - with the borrowed funds prior to that date. - "Total annual expenses" is the sum of "operating expenses," "interest payments on borrowed funds" and "fees paid in connection with borrowed funds."
+For more details about the plan, see "Dividend Reinvestment Plan." - (3) "Average net assets attributable to common stock" equals weighted average net assets for fiscal 2005, which was approximately \$79 million. - (4) Net assets attributable to common stock was approximately \$114 million at December 31, 2005.
+Total annual expenses for fiscal 2005 as a percentage of net assets attributable to common stock as of December 31, 2005 would be 8.0%. - (5) "Operating expenses" represent our annual operating expenses for fiscal 2005. - (6) We do not have an investment adviser and are internally managed by our executive officers under the supervision of our Board of Directors.
+As a result, we do not pay investment advisory fees, but instead we pay the operating costs associated with employing investment management professionals. - (7) "Interest payments on borrowed funds" represents interest payments on borrowed funds in fiscal 2005.
+The Company did not borrow funds until April 12, 2005 and therefore did not make interest payments prior to that date. - (8) "Fees paid in connection with borrowed funds" represents fees paid in connection with borrowed funds in fiscal 2005.
+The Company did not borrow funds until April 12, 2005 and therefore did not incur fees in connection with the borrowed funds prior to that date. - (9) "Total annual expenses" is the sum of "operating expenses," "interest payments on borrowed funds" and "fees paid in connection with borrowed funds."